 If you have been involved in a winter-weather-related traffic accident, the first thing you need to do is get medical attention for anyone who has been injured.
 Once that is taken care of, you need to cover all your legal bases.
 Even minor injuries can lead to extensive medical bills, loss of income, and much more.
-An experienced Atlanta car accident attorney can see to it that you receive compensation for your injuries and losses from the liable party or parties.
-To protect your future and get your claim underway, contact the legal team at Georgia’s Grant Law Office.
-Call (866) 249-5513 or (404) 995-3955 for a free case evaluation with our seasoned attorneys.
+An experienced Atlanta car wreck attorney can see to it that you receive compensation for your injuries and losses from the liable party or parties.
+To protect your future and get your claim underway, contact the legal team at Grant Law Office.
+Call (404) 995-3955 for a free case evaluation with our seasoned Atlanta attorneys.

 - Follow These Georgia Winter Weather Driving Safety Tips

 - Winter Weather Comes to Southeast, Bringing Increased Vehicle Crash Risks

 Contact us today for a free and comprehensive case evaluation.